presalytics/Example--StoryFromFile/readme.md

 python update.py
 ~~~~

-The python script `update.py` reads the outline from `story.yaml` and replace.
+The python script `update.py` reads the outline from `story.yaml` and replaces the widget on the first page with an image of the first slide in the `example.pptx` presentation.
+Just update the presentatioThen, and run the script to push changes to the presalytics API service.

 The comments in the script its walk through each step line by line:

 ~~~~python
 # update.py